OpenBB-finance/OpenBB/README.md

 docker pull ghcr.io/gamestonkterminal/gst-poetry:latest
 ```

 Upon running this the first time, you should see the various layers downloading (note the random series of letters numbers will vary).
+The first time this is run, it will take a few minutes.
+Subsequent updates will be much faster, as the changes will be in the MB instead of GB.
 ![Screen Shot 2021-09-08 at 10 41 08 AM](https://user-images.githubusercontent.com/18151143/132531075-7d7f7e71-4fcb-435c-9bb3-466d7077eba4.png)

 Once the download is complete, confirm that the image has been created by doing `docker images`.
 You should see something similar to